Skip to main content

 Adjust epochs, learning rates, batch sizes, and checkpoint cadence based on the run size and available credits.

-Text workflow
+Text generation

 • upload JSONL or CSV data